kazu-yamamoto/quic-interop/16/README.md

   the result.
 Surprisingly, a Short packet comes just after Initial.
 Since Short comes before Handshake, Haskell client falls into deadlock.
 Even if `max_packet_size` is specified, Crypto fragments in Initial are reordered.
-I need to implement reassembly.
+This motivated me to implement reassembly.

 - The quantum test sometime fails.
 This is because that Linux `connect(2)` behaves differently macOS `connect(2)`. macOS